ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ### Monitoring usage
 {: #monitoring-usage}

 Information about your usage of provisioned throughput capacity is available in the {{site.data.keyword.cloudant_short_notm}} Dashboard Monitoring tab.
-The **Current Operations** tab shows recent consumption of [provisioned throughput capacity](#provisioned-throughput-capacity) by showing the number of requests broken down by reads, writes, and global queries.
+The **Current Operations** tab shows recent consumption of [provisioned throughput capacity](#provisioned-throughput-capacity) by showing the number of requests that are broken down by reads, writes, and global queries.
 The dotted line represents the peak capacity that is allowed according to the provisioned throughput capacity set for the instance.

 ![Monitoring - Current Operations](../images/monitoring-current_operations.png)